ech08ravo/2019C/README.md

 To address these questions, we are working on different design prototypes that you can explore in our repo.

-This README.md provides you with the key information of the project and also gives you an orientation about how to navigate through the repo.
+This README.md provides you with the weekly updates of the project and also gives you an orientation about how to navigate through the repo.

 ## System design overview